opendatasoft/semantic-bot/README.md

 ### 1. Entities Recognition
 The goal of this step is to identify which class correspond to each field of the dataset.

-N-first values of each fields are searched in DBPedia and Yago.
+N-first values of each fields are searched in DBPedia.
 Classes of relevant resources are returned.
 For each field, class that occur the most will be search in LOV and proposed to the user.
 Class questions are made using rdfs:label of classes.

 the following figure illustrate the entities recognition step.